 Led by his desire to elevate institutions through strategic change management and an innovative residential college framework, Dr. Sams moved to Prairie View A&M University (PVAMU) as its Vice President for Student Affairs in 2018.
 In his short time at PVAMU, he increased the number of divisional units by 20%, and improved student support through the creation of the university’s first emergency resource center and LGBTQ+ resource center.
 Also, he launched the residential college, adding a 550 bed Global Challenges capstone living experience, a second-year experience, a badging program, and enhanced the first-year experience.

-Dr. Sams is from Syracuse, New York.
-He earned a bachelor’s degree in History and Sociology from Union College in Schenectady, New York, a Masters in Africana Studies from the University at Albany, and a Ph.D. in African American Studies from Temple University.
-He is an MSI Aspiring Leaders Fellow and recipient of the 2020 Champions for Student Success Award from American Campus Communities.
+Raised by his paternal grandparents, Dr. Sams grew up on the south side of Syracuse, New York, where he was an avid Boy Scout, basketball player, and student activist.
+He earned his Bachelor of Arts degree in History and Sociology from Union College in Schenectady, New York, and Master of Arts degree in Africana Studies from the State University of New York at Albany.
+He earned his Ph.D. in African American Studies from Temple University.
+His research and teaching interests are Ancient Egypt, West African Literature, the African American Family and Community, and Pan Africanism.
+He is a Minority Serving Institute Aspiring Leaders Fellow and recipient of the 2020 Champions for Student Success Award from American Campus Communities.